 Thayane Guimarães

-I was born in the suburbs of Rio de Janeiro, where violence by the state and armed groups is a daily occurrence.
-I understood very early the importance of access to information and freedom of expression as a fundamental human right for the consolidation of other social rights.
-I grew up with journalists who dedicate their lives to telling stories so that reality is not made invisible or forgotten.
-We live in a world of cruel inequality and violence.
-But I strongly believe that support networks and joint action can transform it.
+I was born in the suburbs of Rio de Janeiro, where social inequalities and state violence are predominant.
+I understood very early the importance of access to information and freedom of expression as fundamental human rights for the development of fairer societies.
+My training as a journalist took place not only at universities but also alongside popular communicators who dedicate their lives to telling stories about their communities.
+I strongly believe that support networks and joint action can transform our realities.

 My pronouns: She/her